bibigon812/bibigon812-quagga/README.md

 #### Reference

-  - `name`: Name of the route-map, action and sequence number of rule
+  - `name`: Name of the route-map, action and sequence number of rule.
-  - `match`: Match values from routing table
+  - `match`: Match values from routing table.
-  - `on_match`: Exit policy on matches
+  - `on_match`: Exit policy on matches.
-  - `set`: Set values in destination routing protocol
+  - `set`: Set values in destination routing protocol.

 ### prefix_list